Looking for the best TV headphones? Well, we have you covered right here with our top picks.

-In terms of comfort, the headphones have oval earcups that give you an over-ear fit.
-Sony boasts the cups are made of soft foam, meaning they should be comfortable for binge-watching your favourite shows.
+In terms of comfort, the headphones have oval earcups that give you a complete over-ear fit.
+Sony boasts the cups are made of soft foam, meaning they should be comfortable for a bit of daytime binge-watching.

 Furthermore, the headband has metal sliders that can be adjusted to ensure a comfortable fit whilst you sit back and relax.

 Audio-wise, the headphones feature 30mm drivers which, Sony states, can deliver a detailed sound.
 To complement this, the pair features noise-cancellation, so you should experience minimal disturbance whilst settling down to some great television, perhaps making them some of the best noise-cancelling headphones around.

 With a single charge, the device gives you 35 hours of battery life, so you shouldn't have to worry about running out of juice either.
 To add to this, the headphones are said to charge quickly - so you can spend more time watching rather than waiting around for them to charge.